Skip to main content

 • Evidence stating why VAT is non-recoverable.

-• Evidence of relevant outputs and outcomes, e.g. formal submission of a bid for other funding.
+• Evidence of relevant outputs and outcomes, please see separate guidance.

-Where proportionate, the Welsh Government may retain up to 10% of the claimed amount until it is in receipt of evidence of the relevant outcome.
+The Welsh Government may retain up to 10% of the claimed amount until it is in receipt of evidence of the relevant output or outcome.

-The Offer of Grant Letter contains conditions in relation to document retention but in general, invoices, timesheets, receipts and other records relating to eligible expenditure must be kept for 5 years from the date of any award resulting from this application.
+The Offer of Grant Letter sets out document retention conditions; in general, invoices, timesheets, receipts, and other records relating to eligible expenditure must be kept for five years from the date of any award.

 All information must be made available to the Welsh Government, their successors or their appointed agents on request for audit purposes.